Developmental Research Program

 Joseph Ippolito, MD PhD

 Targeting pancreatic cancer with sodium glucose transporter 2 (SGLT2) inhibition.
 The goal of this project is to re-purpose sodium glucose cotransporter 2 inhibitors (SGLT2i) for the treatment of metastatic pancreatic ductal adenocarcinoma (PDAC).
 SGLT2i are FDA-approved and are an appealing new, class of glucose-lowering therapies that have been shown to improve all-cause survival and decrease major cardiovascular events in patients with type 2 diabetes and in those with heart failure.
 Normally, SGLT2i block glucose re-uptake in the kidneys resulting in glucosuria that effectively lowers serum glucose.
 However, exciting new preclinical data show that there may be direct effects on PDAC tumors themselves, as: 1) functional SGLT2 is expressed in human PDAC tumors; 2) glucose uptake through SGLT2 plays a role in PDAC growth and survival in animals with human PDAC xenografts; and 3) treatment with the SGLT2i, dapagliflozin, significantly inhibits PDAC tumor growth and increases tumor necrosis.
 Thus, SGLT2i may be able to rob PDAC tumors of glucose necessary for growth and function.
-In addition, SGLT2i have other protective effects including inducing a mild ketonemia (which has anti-tumor effects) as well as reducing visceral obesity, which is associated with worse outcomes in subsets of PDAC patients.
+In addition, SGLT2i have other protective effects including inducing a mild ketonemia (which has anti-tumor effects) as well as reducing visceral obesity, which is associated with worse outcom0es in subsets of PDAC patients.
 Our primary hypothesis is that dapagliflozin is well-tolerated and safe to use in patients with metastatic PDAC.
 We also hypothesize that dapagliflozin will be efficacious as an adjunct to PDAC front-line chemotherapy assessed by decreased tumor markers mediated by its pleiotropic metabolic effects.
 To evaluate their hypothesis this project is conducting a phase Ib clinical trial of the SGLT2i, dapaglifilozin, added to standard of care front-line chemotherapy for metastatic PDAC patients.